 Keith Rupp is a vice president with Tucker/Hall with extensive experience in public affairs and crisis communications.

-Well-versed on all aspects of public relations, Rupp’s work has often been in helping organizations address difficult public opinion challenges that pose significant bottom-line risks.
+Well-versed in all aspects of public relations, Rupp’s work has often been in helping organizations address difficult public opinion challenges that pose significant bottom-line risks.
 His clients have included international and domestic businesses, as well as public sector organizations.

-Immediately prior to rejoining Tucker/Hall in 2013, Rupp was on a two-and-a-half year assignment to lead BP’s external relations in Florida following the Deepwater Horizon oil spill.
-Rupp was general manager of the energy company’s government, media and community relations teams and oversaw a $50 million program to restore consumer confidence in Gulf Coast tourism and seafood.
+Immediately prior to rejoining Tucker/Hall in 2013, Rupp was on a two-and-a-half-year assignment to lead BP’s external relations in Florida following the Deepwater Horizon oil spill.
+Rupp was general manager of the energy company’s government, media, and community relations teams and oversaw a $50 million program to restore consumer confidence in Gulf Coast tourism and seafood.

 Beginning his career as a journalist, Rupp was an award-winning editorial page editor in Virginia and later a television news producer in Tampa Bay.
 He continues to occasionally contribute columns to US News & World Report on public affairs and reputation management issues.

 Rupp earned his bachelor’s degree in economics from the University of Wisconsin – Madison.
 He and his wife Rebecca live in the Tampa Bay area.